6 Common Causes of Truck Accidents

 All of these factors contribute to this being one of the leading causes of truck accidents.
 Consider a recent survey stating that 20 percent of truck drivers nationwide admitted to falling asleep at the wheel in a given month.

-No punitive damages in Michigan
+No punitive damages

 How the absence of punitive damages allows bad trucking companies to break the law and avoid being punished for egregious behavior that results in injury and death.

-Weather is another cause of truck accidents but plays a role in less than 20 percent of Michigan truck accidents, but even those crashes are preventable.
+Weather is another common cause of truck accidents but plays a role in less than 20 percent of Michigan truck accidents, but even those crashes are preventable.

 For example, truck accident lawyers, police and expert accident investigators state that where weather was a main cause of truck accidents, the truck driver failed to comply with the law, such as reducing the speed by 1/3 of the posted speed limit on wet roads, 1/2 on snow, or slowing to a crawl on ice.
 Or they failed to comply with federal regulations on braking and hours of service.